hydro-informatics/hydro-informatics.github.io/pages/python-basics/gui.md

 ## Add a Button to call a function

-So far our window only shows a (boring) label and waits for events that do not exist.
-With a `tk.Button` we now add an event trigger.
-So that the event has something to trigger, we define a `call_back` function that creates an infobox.
-The infobox is an object of `showinfo` from `tkinter.messagebox`.
+So far our window only shows a (boring) label, while it is waiting for events that are not defined (no functions, no buttons).
+With a `tk.Button`, we can add an event trigger.
+In addition, we will define a `call_back` function that creates an *infobox*, which represents a trigger-able event.
+Note that an *infobox* is a `showinfo` object imported from `tkinter.messagebox`.

 ```python